 Girls are fully integrated and valued members of the twelve Houses, and benefit from working alongside and sharing responsibilities with the boys.
 Girls have studies in their Houses and following evening ‘banco’ (homework), they return to their halls of residence: Chetwynd, or the three neighbouring halls, Northridge, Stainers and Long Meadow.
 These separate halls of residence not only provide excellent boarding facilities, but also a dedicated space within which girls are able to rapidly establish friendships across the Houses.

-In Chetwynd there are 60 spacious study bedrooms each with en-suite shower and wc.
-There are five butteries where girls are able to prepare their own breakfasts and snacks.
+In Chetwynd there are 70 spacious study bedrooms each with en-suite shower and wc.
+There are six butteries where girls are able to prepare their own breakfasts and snacks.
 Lunch and 'homebill' (the evening meal) are taken in the House dining room with the boys.
 The butteries are equipped with microwave oven, fridge, dishwasher, toaster, cooker with hot plates and individual food lockers.

 Whilst the Housemasters have overall responsibility for the academic and pastoral welfare of every upper school pupil, each girl also has an academic tutor and a network of pastoral care including the Assistant Head (Pastoral), House Matron, staff in the halls of residence, the School Medical Officer and nurses, and the School Counsellors.